ninouille64210/sirius-alma-2016/spring/instructions.md

 The **student B** will then indicate with a comment that the **student C** has an error in his/het Docker file because the version of the project has been changed from 0.1.0 to 1.0.0.

-#### Student B
+#### Student C

-The **student B** will have to change the reference to "alma-server-0.1.0-SNAPSHOT.jar" to "alma-server-1.0.0-SNAPSHOT.jar" in his/her Docker file.
+The **student C** will have to change the reference to "alma-server-0.1.0-SNAPSHOT.jar" to "alma-server-1.0.0-SNAPSHOT.jar" in his/her Docker file.
 He/she will then have to create a new commit and a new pull request to the main repository.

 #### Student B